 I like most of the plants used: Rubus pentalobus “Green Carpet’ at the ends of the median so no one can complain about trouble seeing over the plants, Hesperaloe, Lavender, Chondropetalum, Leucadendron ‘Jester,’ and Bulbine, a plant I recently started using.
 Two grasses are the stars right now.
 The Pink Muhly looks kind of scruffy when you’re a pedestrian and absolutely terrific when you drive past at thirty five miles an hour, blurring into the most vivid pink mass anyone could wish for.
 My favorite, though, is the Sesleria autumnalis, Autumn Moor grass.
 Green and gold, and nicely complementing the pink muhly.
 Maybe not quite as flashy as the native wildflowers of last spring, but just about the next best thing.

 Last year I mentioned that I walk our dog, Carla, at the Richmond Bay Trail.
 For about two years now, I’ve gone there almost every week, often three or four times in a week.
 Lately, I’ve sometimes taken along a watercolor block to do a quick sketch while Carla waits with a surprising amount of patience, then I add the watercolor at home.
 The main idea is just to find something and finish it quickly before Carla gets restless, but the real effect has been to deepen my appreciation of the San Francisco Bay.
-Such a great place to live near.
+Such a great natural wonder to live near.

 Lately, I’ve been walking our dog Carla on the Bay Trail near the Richmond Marina.
 There’s a section converted from an old rail line that I really like.
 The views are great, and the changing tides and light conditions make it a little different each time I go.
 I tend to stay moving and focus on exercising Carla, but I’ve done one sketch and taken a few photos.
 It’s one of the nicer places in Richmond and I’m likely to post about it again sometime.